jnury/jnury.github.io/_posts/2018-3-11-JEA_term_not_recognized_name_cmdlet.md

 Function        Select-Object
 ```

-To make other functions visible, you have to edit your PSSession Configuration or your Role Capability file to add *VisibleFunctions* or *VisibleCmdlets* statement(s).
+To make other functions visible, you have to edit or create a Role Capability file to add *VisibleFunctions* or *VisibleCmdlets* statement(s).
 See: <https://docs.microsoft.com/en-us/powershell/jea/role-capabilities>

 # The module providing a required cmdlet is not loaded

-If no *VisibleFunctions* or *VisibleCmdlets* argument is provided in either PSSession Configuration or a Role Capability file, **all** modules located in an eligible module directory ($env:PSModulePath) are loaded.
+If no *VisibleFunctions* or *VisibleCmdlets* argument is provided in a Role Capability file, **all** modules located in an eligible module directory ($env:PSModulePath) are loaded.

-If a *VisibleFunctions* or *VisibleCmdlets* argument is provided in either PSSession Configuration or a Role Capability file, only a few modules are loaded at session initialization time :
+If a *VisibleFunctions* or *VisibleCmdlets* argument is provided in a Role Capability file, only a few modules are loaded at session initialization time :

 * Microsoft.PowerShell.Core
 * Microsoft.PowerShell.Diagnostics